ronnievormelker/notes/README.md

 Another important aspect of programming is understanding the basics of the language or framework you're using.
 Mastering the fundamentals allows you to be more efficient and productive, as well as better equipped to troubleshoot and solve problems.
 It also makes it easier to learn new technologies and adapt to new programming environments.
  - 来自Assistant AI

+# 2024-02-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take some time to think through the steps involved.
+Break down the work into smaller, manageable pieces, then allocate time for each step.
+Using a planning tool like the Eisenhower Matrix can help to ensure that your time is spent on both important tasks and those that are urgent.